straysheep-dev/network-visibility/README.md

 cat /usr/local/share/bettercap/caplets/https-ui.cap
 ```

-For a local desktop instance, access the web ui by entering `http://127.0.0.1:80` into your browser
+For a local desktop instance, access the web-ui by entering `http://127.0.0.1:80` into your browser

 To reach a remote instance on the same network, browse to `https://<bettercap-device-ip>`